-The 7 Mechanisms That Damage Your Gut Barrier
+The 7 Mechanisms That Affect Your Gut Barrier

 What the research says about ultra-processed food and your gut lining

 Over 53% of the average UK diet is ultra-processed food.
-The scientific literature documents at least 7 distinct biological mechanisms by which these foods damage the gut barrier, the single-cell-thick lining that separates your intestines from your bloodstream.
-Each mechanism is backed by peer-reviewed research from leading journals.
+The scientific literature documents at least seven distinct mechanisms by which these foods can affect the gut barrier, the single-cell-thick lining that separates your intestines from your bloodstream.
+Each mechanism is backed by peer-reviewed research from leading journals, with strength of evidence varying by pathway.

 Emulsifiers: Mucus Disruption